 Travel provides absolutely everything we crave out of our lives – endless adventures, excitement, happiness, and purpose.
 It helps us focus on beautiful and mighty things that surround us, and it keeps us a few feet off the ground.

 Our journey to Morroco was fuelled by enthusiasm, curiosity and a little bit of uncertainty about what to expect.
-Shortly before our departure, we read a good few travel posts regarding Marrakech and had mixed feelings.
+Shortly before our departure, we read a useful few travel posts regarding Marrakech and had mixed feelings.

 Instead of writing about the amazing architecture or distinct culture, fellow travellers decided to concentrate on sexual harassment, verbal attacks, food poisoning, taxi scams and came very close to portraying local men like wild animals.